All Episodes

 A carrier is even bigger.

-But when you go from a small tender, which may only be 120, 150 feet long to a battleship which was about 600, 700 feet long depending on the class.
+But when you go from a small tender, which may only be 120, 150 feet long, to a battleship which was about 600, 700 feet long, depending on the class, you have a field which is many times larger, and the power goes up exponentially.

-Yes, we're part of it but not for the whole time because in January 1941 The Navy decided that Duncan and I, being officers, had to go to sea to learn what the Navy was all about.
+at this point you've got this gigantic experiment underway the hardware stuff being installed i guess you were Yes, we were part of it, but not for the whole time, because in January 1941, the Navy decided that Duncan and I, being officers, had to go to sea to learn what the Navy was all about.

-Not that necessarily it was needing all of these repairs, but they kept upgrading it and updating it.
+Not that necessarily it was needing of all of these repairs, but they kept upgrading it and updating it.

 And it was Roosevelt's favorite ship, and they wanted it to be completely modern, so to speak.

-And that's when you were just coming back from sea?
+And that's when you were just coming back from sea.

 That's correct.

-And on December 5th, we were scheduled to return to Pearl Harbor, and we were about to board the plane at the Naval Air Station in San Francisco at Alameda.
+And we took leave of San Francisco, and on Jan, sorry, December 5th, we were scheduled to return to Pearl Harbor, and as we were about to board the plane at the Naval Air Station in San Francisco at Alameda, we were stopped, told our orders were canceled, and we were to go upstairs in the Naval Building and speak with an officer up there.

 He told us that we were not going back to Pearl Harbor.